Part of a set. See all set records

-Large desks were designed to hold the necessary components of a gentleman’s office, including books, pens and ink, and important documents.
-To serve such a function, they became complicated masterworks of the cabinetmaker’s art, incorporating many parts-from small drawers to large panels cut from a single tree-making them among the most expensive types of furniture available.
-This desk and bookcase exhibits the characteristic traits of classic Newport furniture: "plum pudding” mahogany, cupcake-like finials, and a carved shell on the inside of the desk.
+Large desks were designed to hold all the necessary components of a gentleman’s office under lock and key: books, papers, pens and ink, and important documents.
+To serve such a function desks also became complicated masterworks of the cabinetmaker’s art, incorporating many parts from small drawers to large panels cut from a single tree, making them among the most expensive types of furniture available.
+This desk and bookcase exhibits the characteristic traits of classic Newport furniture—“plum pudding” mahogany, cupcake-like finials, and a carved shell on the inside of the desk.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.